cjerdonek/georgia-2020-presidential-election/README.md

 The output of the script can be seen in the [`output.csv`](output.csv) file included in this repo.

+The reason this script is needed is that Georgia's election results page doesn't seem to include "ballots cast" in the downloadable CSV files, etc.
+It only includes the candidate totals.
+The ballots cast are, however, available in Scytl's JSON endpoints.
+(Note that categories corresponding to the other RLA columns, like Invalid Write-In, Valid Write-in, Blank/Undervote, and Overvote, don't seem to be available in the JSON endpoints.)

 **Read the comments in the code for more details, explanation, and some disclaimers!**